bokesyo/photomgt/README.md

 ## Codeless usage

-1. Download `release_mac.zip`.
+1. Download `release_macos.zip`.

-2. Put it into your `Photos` folder, which contains all of your photos.

-3. Unzip it, and you will find a new folder `manage`.
+3. Unzip it, and you will find a folder `manage`.

-4. Open to `manage` folder, find a program called `manage`.
+4. Open `manage` folder, find a program called `manage`.
 Double-click it.

-5. Open browser and go to `http://localhost`.
+5. Open browser and go to `http://127.0.0.1:8000`.